j19sch/j19sch.github.io/blog/2022/tester-is-an-overloaded-variable/index.md

 So all of this to say what exactly?
 I guess nothing more than this: if you say that you have testers or that you don't have testers, that does not tell me a lot.
 So I'd be curious to hear more about how you do software.

+---

+*This post was also published in the [November '22 issue](https://teatimewithtesters.com/wp-content/uploads/2022/11/TTwT_November_2022.pdf) of [Tea-time with Testers](https://teatimewithtesters.com/).*